kfischer-okarin/digital-garden/notes/reference.literature-notes.tim-keller-redefining-work.md

 - We cannot participate in a sneering attitude towards people working in service or other simple jobs
 - Doing work as a Christian means first and foremost doing good work
 - Even if you have a job that's not really exciting you can know that your work matters

+## Faith gives you a moral compass without which work could corrupt you (18:44 - 21:49)
+- In many professions there's a lot of pressure to do whatever it takes to turn a profit
+- The world (college) tells you that morality is relative
+  - (but then again you will be mercilessly judged and canceled or worse if you get caught doing something immoral during your job)
+- We as Christians have an immovable strong moral compass to stand solid in this kind of headwind

+## Faith gives you a worldview without which work could master and use you (21:53 - 23:56)
+- In some vocations your worldview determines everything about how you approach your job:
+  - Teacher: What should a human being be like?
+  - Playwrights: What is right and wrong?
+Where should we going as a society?

+## Faith gives you hope that everything is not futile (24:00 - )
+- Because of the fall our work and our efforts are often so frustrating, so little and so imperfect no matter how hard we try - it's all thorns and thistles
+  - It's as if we were a painter who tries to paint a tree for all his life and in the end after much work only gets out a little leaf
+  - But there will be a perfect future, there will be perfect beauty, perfect justice, a perfect city in heaven

 ## Quotes
 - > Your work will make no sense to you unless you put it into some kind of story